-For security purposes, NVDs are used to scan the surrounding environments at night to protect from burglars.
-Their applications also include border security and disruption.
-NVDs can be networked to collect information and to communicate those pieces of information between command centers and sensors.
-Where the information is elucidated and feedbacks are determined.
+This device can be used to gather information and to communicate those pieces of information between command centers and sensors.
+The information is elucidated and feedbacks are determined there.

 Fire & Rescue Team

-Night vision devices are one of the favors to mankind.
-The NVDs have proven that, a very good tool for the Military, wildlife observer, hunting, target shooting, and law & enforcement.
-Very first, the Night vision devices are introduced to find the enemy at night.
+Night vision devices are the favorites for many professionals to get better visibility during dark conditions.
+They are prove that great for various outdoor operations such as Wildlife Observing, Military, hunting, target shooting, and Law enforcement.
 But nowadays these devices are greatly used in the military and many other applications.
 Extensive training would be needed to make providers facile with their use.